 For some, the new year puts a lot of pressure on starting over and turning a new leaf.
 You cannot become a different person overnight when the clock strikes 12.
 Change takes time.
 Focusing on your mental health in the new year is a great way to prioritize your other resolutions.
 Try focusing on these three resolutions for your mental health.

 The National Sleep Foundation stresses that adults need seven to nine hours of sleep per night, and any less could pose serious consequences to a person’s health and safety.
 Sleep helps people recover from illness or injury, cope with stress, and solve problems.
 Common sleep-wake disorders include insomnia, which can lead to anxiety and depression.
+The complex relationship between sleep and psychiatric disorders means that treatment for both issues can go hand-in-hand.

 It's important to understand that self-harm or self-injury does not involve a conscious intent to die by suicide - and as such, the clinical term for this behavior is called Non-Suicidal Self Injury (NSSI).
 NSSI can take many forms from cutting, picking, burning, bruising, puncturing, embedding, scratching, or hitting one's self, just to name a few.
 In its simplest form, NSSI is a physical solution to an emotional wound.